 Performance management started out as a promising idea as well: offer feedback to employees to improve their performance, encourage growth, and succeed as an organization.
 Unfortunately, somewhere along the way, performance management became one of the most despised practices in the business world.
 The long hours of evaluation and the inaccurate, subjective reports are becoming more trouble than they’re worth.

-So if performance management isn’t working, why don’t we just shut it down?
+So if everyone’s having performance management problems and possible solutions seem to keep failing, why don’t we just shut it down?
 That might seem like the natural solution, and in fact, you wouldn’t be alone in thinking that.
 Many businesses are ready to abandon performance reviews altogether.

 But don’t feed those performance questionnaires into the shredder and cancel the upcoming round of reviews just yet.
 Hear us out while we make the case for keeping a performance management system up and running in your organization.

 In the past few years alone, employee engagement has proven its worth across industries and within many different organizations.
 Managers and HR professionals are searching for ways to retain their superstar employees, attract new talent, and encourage exceptional work from everyone in their organization—all by increasing engagement among their people.
 Companies with the highest engagement ratings outperform those with the lowest engagement ratings by 21 percent higher profitability, 20 percent higher sales, and 17 percent higher productivity, just to name a few metrics.

 Engaged employees need clear objectives, work that aligns with their strengths, a sense of purpose and autonomy, and more.
 These are all elements that come from an effective performance management system.

 Internal Talent Development